Ancient Flemish Art

 — Christie's Paris (@christiesparis) March 13, 2017

 One of these masterpieces is known as the Rothschild Prayerbook.
-It was sold for £ 8.6 million including premium at Christie's on July 8, 1999.
-It is estimated $ 12M, for sale by Christie 's in New York on January 29.
+It was sold by Christie's for £ 8.6M on July 8, 1999 and for $ 13.6M on January 29, 2014.
+Please watch the video shared by the auction house.

-It is a book of hours for the use of Rome (meaning that is based on Roman liturgy), made around 1505 in Ghent or Bruges.
+It is a book of hours for the use of Rome (meaning that it is based on Roman liturgy), made around 1505 in Ghent or Bruges.
 In a small format 23 x 16 cm, this book with 252 leaves in luxurious vellum includes 67 large illustrations.

 From an iconographic point of view, it is a fabulous collection of religious and liturgical scenes, showing in very fresh colors the life and customs of its time.
 Decorative borders offer an extended variety of topics.